madelonhulsebos/madelonhulsebos.github.io/_posts/2021-11-18-sigma-internship.md

 As I continue to work at Sigma, I really look forward to meeting the team in person in January.
 I will travel to San Francisco and visit CIDR as well.
 I would be pleased to meet other CIDR participants!

 Are you interested in research opportunities at Sigma?
-Visit <a href="https://www.sigmacomputing.com/careers/">our website</a> to find out more, or reach out to me or &#199;a&#x0011F;atay Demiralp.
+Visit <a href="https://www.sigmacomputing.com/careers/" target="_blank">Sigma's website</a> to find out more, or reach out to me or &#199;a&#x0011F;atay Demiralp.